whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-3B.md

 ### Condition

-{{ "On a ship, or a full mission ship simulator, when given a voyage plan." | markdownify }}
+On a ship, or a full mission ship simulator, when given a voyage plan.

 ### Performance requirement